Robert Thomson Leiper: Career

 From an early age Leiper was devoted to helminthology, the study of parasitic flatworms; while still an undergraduate, at the age of 21, he discovered an undocumented turbellarian worm in the Spatangoida sea urchin.
 This discovery lead to the publication of his first paper in Nature magazine.
-He later, in 1923, he founded the Journal of Helminthology.
+He later, in 1923, founded the Journal of Helminthology.
 In that same year on 3 May he was made a Fellow of the Royal Society.
 He was appointed to the Fellow of the Royal College of Physicians in 1936, Order of St Michael and St George in 1941, and received an LLD degree from Glasgow University in 1955.

 Leiper was the first professor of helminthology at the University of London and director of the helminthology course at the London School of Hygiene & Tropical Medicine.
-Leiper worked at LSHTM from 1905 until his retirement in 1947, during his time there he studied under Professor Arthur Looss at the University of Cairo and took part in the Egyptian Government's helminthological survey in Uganda.
+Leiper worked at LSHTM from 1905 until his retirement in 1947.
+During his time there he studied under Professor Arthur Looss at the University of Cairo and took part in the Egyptian Government's helminthological survey in Uganda.